sakshamlakhera/CSE587/README.md

 ---
 - We have created an interactive web app for users to take assessment to evaluate the aspect of their mental health they might be struggling with.
 - The Streamlit app has been deployed on the Streamlit Community Cloud and can be accessed via the link: https://mentalhealthevaluation.streamlit.app/
+   - You may use the following dummy credentials for testing purposes (these are stored in the database):
+      - user: saksham@gmail.com
+      - password: 1234
 - We have added version control to ensure the web app fetches the latest models.

 CODE/REPOSITORY STRUCTURE